Huotes/CommitMaker/README.md

 Chuck Norris breaks RSA 128-bit encrypted codes in milliseconds.

 When Steven Seagal kills a ninja, he only takes its hide.
 When Chuck Norris kills a ninja, he uses every part.

+Chuck Norris did in fact, build Rome in a day.